cristian98149/kcmsu/README.md

 By checking all configmaps and secrets against PODs, it will help you to identify:
 - unused ConfigMaps and Secrets
 - which resource is using ConfigMaps and Secrets
+- how ConfigMaps and Secrets are used (volume, env, envFrom)

 # Installation
 ## Helm